Guides Users, Roles, and Permissions

 Custom roles

-If the default roles do not fit your needs, you can create custom roles with specific permissions.
-This lets you give someone more access than a basic staff member without making them a full operator.
+If the default roles do not fit your needs, create custom roles with specific permissions.
+This lets you give someone more access than a basic user without making them a full admin.
+Permissions are colon-separated strings (calls:answer, notes:read-own, etc.) and you can grant any combination.

 How permissions work